Punktum-dk/das-service-specification/README.md

 ## Document History

+* 1.3
+  * Added link to demo client, also available on Github

 * 1.2 2016-04-19
   * Filled in data in the datasheet, more information will follow
   * Filled in details on blocking policy for failed login attempts based on user-id and IP-address
+  * Added link to the gitprint service

 * 1.1 2015-09-02
   * Migrated to markdown and hosting on Github, no changes to actual content just formatting